 - Test reports.

-Manufacturers must keep the technical documentation and the EU declaration of conformity for ten (10) years after the equipment has been placed on the market.
+Manufacturers must keep the technical documentation and the EU Declaration of Conformity (DoC) for ten (10) years after the equipment has been placed on the market.